souzatharsis/podcastfy/GUIDELINES.md

 ## Development

-- Poetry is used as the dependency manager.
+- Poetry is the preferred but not mandatory dependency manager.
 Install it with `pip install poetry`.
+    - Contributors can opt to use `uv` instead and generate and push updated requirements.txt from it.
 - Sphinx is used as the documentation generator.
 Install it with `pip install sphinx`.
     - `make doc-gen` to generate the documentation.